MaJerle/lwrb/docs/user-manual/thread-safety.rst

 .. note::
     No race-condition is introduced when application uses LwRB with single write entry and single read exit point.

+Thread (or interrupt) safety, with one entry and one exit points, is achieved by storing actual buffer read and write pointer variables to the local ones before performing any calculation.
+Therefore multiple *conditional* checks are guaranteed to be performed on the same local variables, even if actual buffer pointers get modified.

+* Read pointer could get changed by interrupt or another thread when application tries to write to buffer
+* Write pointer could get changed by interrupt or another thread when application ties to read from buffer

 Thread safety gets broken when application does one of the following:

 * Uses multiple write entry points to the single LwRB instance